silviamaggi/smd-com/_posts/2021-07-23-life-off-social-media.md

 redirect_from:
   - /social-media/life-off-social-media/
 ---
 <p class="lead">I used to be everywhere.
 Name the social media and, most probably, I had an account.
-Internet’s always been a big thing for me, and a certain kind of <strong>online presence</strong> was good for my profession, hobbies and relationships.</p>
+Internet’s always been a big thing for me, and a certain kind of online presence was good for my profession, hobbies and relationships.</p>

 <!--more-->